When Should You Bring Your Succulents Inside?

 If you bring them straight from inside when it’s cold outdoors, they will most likely die when brought outdoors when there is a sudden temperature drop.

-When taking your plants out of the house again after winter has passed, begin by placing them in an area with filtered sunlight when bringing succulents back outside.
+When taking your plants out of the house again after winter has passed, place them in an area with filtered sunlight when bringing succulents back outside.

-Gradually increase the amount of time your plants are outdoors until they can be placed in direct sun when outdoor temperatures remain mild – usually mid-May to early June depending on climate and location (north vs. south).
+Gradually increase your plants’ time outdoors until they can be placed in direct sun when outdoor temperatures remain mild – usually mid-May to early June, depending on climate and location (north vs. south).

 Should You Bring Succulents Inside in the Summer?

-Succulents are plants that usually require full sun, meaning they can live outside when it is sunny.
-However, it can be dangerous for succulents to live outdoors when it gets very hot and humid outdoors.
+Succulents usually require full sun, meaning they can live outside when it is sunny.
+However, it can be dangerous for succulents to live outdoors when it gets hot and humid.

-They need a place where they will not receive direct sunlight when the temperatures are higher than 90 degrees Fahrenheit or 32 Celsius.
+They need a place where they will not receive direct sunlight when the temperatures are above 90 degrees Fahrenheit or 32 Celsius.

 If you are concerned about bringing succulents inside in the summer, place your plants under shade when it gets extremely hot.

-Furthermore, if your succulent is situated outside where much sun exposure and heat radiates off surfaces, it can overheat very quickly.
+Furthermore, if your succulent is situated outside where much sun exposure and heat radiates off surfaces, it can quickly overheat.

-If this happens, take action immediately by moving it away from these areas not to dry out or get burned.
+If this happens, immediately move it away from these areas so as not to dry out or get burned.

-The reason why succulents should live indoors when temperatures reach 90 degrees Fahrenheit (32 Celsius) is that when their temperature rises too high for too long it will cause permanent damage.
+Succulents should live indoors when temperatures reach 90 degrees Fahrenheit (32 Celsius) because when their temperature rises too high for too long, it will cause permanent damage.

-They might wilt and show signs of scorch on leaves even when you water correctly, which may lead to death later on.
+They might wilt and show signs of scorching on leaves even when you water them correctly, leading to later death.

 Succulents dislike being wet for too long, and they will rot.
 So, it would be common sense to protect your succulents from the rain and bring them inside.